-Advertising wraps are one of the most effective tools to getting your brand or message out into the world!
-Whether it’s a car wrap, truck wrap, trailer wrap, or a van wrap; there’s arguably no better way to reach your audience.
-Here’s some interesting facts about advertising wraps:
+Advertising wraps are one of the most effective tools for getting your brand or message out into the world!
+Whether it’s a car wrap, truck wrap, trailer wrap, or van wrap; there’s arguably no better way to reach your audience.
+Here are some interesting facts about advertising wraps:

 Stats about Vehicle Wraps:

 - According to ARD Ventures, advertising wraps generate between 30,000 – 70,000 impressions daily.

 - According to perception research, advertising wraps generate 2.5 times more attention than roadside billboards.

 - According to a study by the American Trucking Association, 30% of people who viewed advertising wraps indicated that they would base a buying decision on the ads they see

 - Messages on advertising wraps have a 97% recall rate, according to a study by RYP & Becker Group

 Tips for Designing a Wrap

 If you’re designing a vehicle wrap, make sure that you’re creating the design in some sort of computer application that can handle large file sizes and supports vector file formats.
 Consider your audience and how they will be viewing your advertising wrap by keeping the design as simple as possible.
 Be aware of any features that will impede the wrap design like door handles, windows, lights, and gas caps.
 Here’s another useful blog about sign design that also has good pointers on designing an advertising wrap.